Azure-Samples/azure-search-openai-demo/README.md

 ## Guidance

-You can find extensive documentation in the [docs](docs/README.md) folder.
+You can find extensive documentation in the [docs](docs/README.md) folder:

 - Deploying:
   - [Troubleshooting deployment](docs/deploy_troubleshooting.md)